 - (a) Laboratories, veterinarians, and others listed.
 Where livestock or fowl are kept in medical laboratories or educational institutions for medical research, in veterinary hospitals for treatment, or on the premises of any recognized humane society for humane care, the livestock or fowl must be kept under conditions prescribed by the animal care services manager for the limited purposes stated in this subsection without the necessity of compliance with the distance and number requirements prescribed in this chapter. - (b) Pet shops.
 Pet shops keeping all animals in completely enclosed and solidly walled facilities need not comply with the distance and number requirements prescribed in this chapter. - (c) Exempted premises in newly annexed area.
-Where any animal is being kept at a location outside the city limits and, by annexation, the area becomes a part of and within the boundaries of the incorporated area of the city, the distance and number requirements do not apply for a period of threefive (35) years from and after the date of annexation.
-Extensions of this exemption may be obtained for successive fivethree-year periods by applying for and obtaining a certificate from the animal care services manager certifying to the existence of sanitary conditions of the premises and neighboring premises. - (d) Homing pigeons.
-Homing pigeons may be kept in a number not exceeding sixty (60) so long as there is no opposition from contiguous neighbors, they are kept in accordance with the rules and regulations promulgated by the animal care services manager and they are kept in accordance with subsection 6-153(e) and all other provisions of this chapter. - (de) Events.
+Where any animal is being kept at a location outside the city limits and, by annexation, the area becomes a part of and within the boundaries of the incorporated area of the city, the distance and number requirements do not apply for a period of three (3) years from and after the date of annexation.
+Extensions of this exemption may be obtained for successive three-year periods by applying for and obtaining a certificate from the animal care services manager certifying to the existence of sanitary conditions of the premises and neighboring premises. - (d) Events.
 Where any animal is kept as part of an auction, circus, performing animal exhibit, performing animal exhibition, or rodeo for which a commercial permit has been obtained in accordance with article III of this chapter, or is kept as part of an animal special event authorized by the animal care services division, the holder of the permit or the person so authorized is exempt from the distance and maximum animal number requirements prescribed in this chapter.